ijmarshall/robotreviewer/README.md

 # RobotReviewer
 Automatic extraction of data from clinical trial reports

-A simple webserver written in Python which accepts a clinical trial (as a PDF), and returns risk of bias judgements.
+RobotReviewer is a system for providing automatic annotations from clinical trials (in PDF format).
+Currently, RobotReviewer provides data on the trial *PICO* characteristics (Population, Interventions/Comparators, and Outcomes), and also automatically assesses trials for likely biases using the Cochrane Risk of Bias tool.

 ## Systematic review author?